Academic Policies and Procedures: Graduate

 A Disqualification Appeal Form must be submitted to the graduate academic appeals committee.
 The graduate academic appeals committee will decide approval or denial of students who are appealing their academic disqualification.
 Appeals must be submitted to the academic appeals committee at least two weeks before the start of the term for which the student desires readmission.
 The appeal must state what undue hardship caused the student’s inability to meet satisfactory progress standards.
 The hardships could include illness, injury, or death of an immediate relative.
 Only special extenuating circumstances will be considered.
 Students must also explain how they propose to remedy their situation.
 If the appeal is successful, the student is readmitted on probationary status.
 Appeals are approved for one term only.

-- are subject to late fees on any and all unpaid balances
+- may be subject to late fees on any and all unpaid balances

-- have financial aid for the next terms canceled (since they are not current students)
+- may have financial aid canceled for future terms

-- are unable to receive grades, transcripts, or diplomas
+- may be unable to receive grades, transcripts, or diplomas

 Appeal of Policy and Procedure

 Graduate students may appeal decisions made by program faculty or administrators regarding disqualification, re-admission, grade change, or academic integrity regarding entry into a program, continuation in a program, or questions that may arise as a result of a candidate’s academic performance in a program.

 Steps for making an appeal:

 - Student submits completed appeal to the Dean's Office